TUDelft-PRIME-Books/Linear-Algebra/Chapter5/DeterminantsViaRowReduction.md

 - \text{det}\big({A}\big).
 $$

-The same argument works for the interchanging of two arbitrary consecutive columns, and as stated the swapping of two arbitrary columns can be accomplished via an odd number of 'consecutive swaps'.
+The same argument works for the interchanging of two arbitrary consecutive columns.
+<BR> As stated the swapping of two arbitrary columns can be accomplished via an odd number of 'consecutive swaps',  so then the determinant changes sign an odd number of times.
+And for  an odd number $n$  we have that  $(-1)^n = -1$. <BR>
 Convince yourself of this!

-And lastly we have to prove
+Lastly we have to prove

 :::{paren-list}
 :start: 3